albertobadia/FastQL/README.md

 Contains a BaseModel class to parse auto build types, querys, and mutations, your model must be based on that.

+There are two models example: Book, and Author.

 - Authentication: Graphql-JWT ( https://django-graphql-jwt.domake.io/en/latest/ )
 - Mutations and Querys: graphene-django-extras ( https://github.com/eamigo86/graphene-django-extras )
 - Queryng optimization with: graphene-django-optimizer ( https://github.com/tfoxy/graphene-django-optimizer )